-The school operates in the Sterling Deanery under the Diocese of Rockford auspice which includes the counties of Whiteside, Lee, Bureau and Ogle in Northwestern Illinois.
+Newman Central Catholic High School operates in the Sterling Deanery under the Diocese of Rockford auspice which includes the counties of Whiteside, Lee, Bureau and Ogle in Northwestern Illinois.
 Secondary Catholic education in the deanery has a long and distinguished history dating back to 1915.
-Newman’s foundation rests on a storied heritage, which will mark its centennial in 2015.
+Newman’s foundation rests on a storied heritage, which celebrated its centennial in 2015.
 The dedication, vision and generosity required for such a legacy merits ongoing diligence in assessing, envisioning and planning for quality secondary Catholic education.

 Newman added a 35,000 square foot athletic practice facility on the northwest section of the Newman property.
 The facility consists of a 220’ by 140’ building with a three full size basketball/volleyball courts with portable baskets and seating area, weight room 30’ by 114’, varsity locker room, lavatories, offices, training room, concession area and storage area.
 Just to the northeast of the new facility and north of the weight room is a commons area where people gather during sporting events and students may congregate before and after school and practices.